Tribler/trustchain-superapp/freedomOfComputing/README.md

 Once the button has been pressed the downloaded application should launch.

 <img src="../doc/freedomOfComputing/Screenshot%202020-04-29%20at%2023.38.40.png" width="180">

+## Developer guide

+The MainActivityFOC is the main class which boots FOC.
+From here, all UI is loaded and the AppGossiper, which performs all network communication, is initialized.
+Furthermore, MainActivityFOC is also responsible for booting the dynamic code execution by initializing ExecutionActivity.

+The AppGossiper class is the main hub for all communication for both downloading and uploading .apk's.
+For both uploading and downloading, threads are created.
+The uploading thread will, in its current configuration, inform all known peers about 5 of its randomly chosen locally stored torrents every 10 seconds using the EVA protocol.
+Note: the AppGossiper knows about locally stored torrents by considering all .torrent files in the superapp's app-specific directory.
+This also includes additional functionality where newly downloaded/added torrents will automatically be shared.
+The downloading thread is currently ran every 20 seconds and will attempt to download all torrents it knows about, but does not stored locally.
+Initially, a torrenting mechanism will be used to share the .apk file with the receiver using a magnet link.
+However, in FOC's current state, this mechanism only works when both the sending and receiving device are connected to the same network and can thus communicate with each other directly.
+When attempting to share .apk's between devices on different networks, they will be unable to reach each other and will thus result in failure.
+The AppGossiper will attempt to retry the download until a threshold is reached, which is currently set to 1 failure.
+As soon as this threshold is reached, the receiving device will adopt a different approach and attempt a download using the EVA protocol.
+If the latter method fails as well for a specific amount of times (currently set to 10), it will give up on this .apk file.

+The ExecutionActivity is responsible for executing dynamic code.
+It is passed the name of an .apk file, which should be stored in the superapp's app-specific directory.
+The DexClassLoader is used to load the .apk into memory, after which FOC will search for a class called 'MainFragment', as this is used as the starting point to boot the loaded code.
+Furthermore, the ExecutionActivity class supports basic functionality for saving states of dynamically loaded code.
+As such, as soon as the instance of ExecutionActivity is paused, it will store the current (UI) state into a file named the same as the apk followed by a .dat extension.
+Upon re-initializing the dynamic code, FOC checks for existing saved states, after which such state will be restored.

 ## How to develop a module for execution in our app